CVentures-dev/n8n-automation-app-privacy-policy/privacy_policy.md

 # Privacy Policy

-**Effective Date:** [Insert Date]
+**Effective Date:** 2025-07-09

-Contrarian Ventures ("we", "us", "our") operates the [Your App Name] WhatsApp integration and related services (collectively, "Service").
+Contrarian Ventures ("we", "us", "our") operates the N8N automation app with WhatsApp integration and related services (collectively, "Service").
 This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you interact with us via WhatsApp.

 ---